-If mentally running time backwards to the Big Bang, current mathematics describing the universe will cease to function prior to the Big Bang; this is a result of the absence of the expanded state of the D-strings, since the D-strings imparts the dimensions of both length and time to the universe.
-If expanded D-strings are not present, then there can be no time, as we understand it; further, without D-strings there is no measure of length or distance between QPs.
+If one mentally runs time backwards to the Big Bang, [28] current mathematics describing the universe will cease to function prior to the Big Bang; this is a result of the absence of the expanded state of the D-strings (space-time), since the D-strings impart the dimensions of both length and time to the universe.
+If expanded D-strings are not present, then there can be no time, as we understand it; further, without D-strings there can be no measure of length or distance between particle matter.
 The loss of dimensionality becomes apparent when matter enters a black hole and accretes on the singularity.
-It is proposed in this model that any singularity consists of a solid core of OPs with no space-time intervening between QPs.
-Matter accreting on a singularity appears mathematically to disappear into a point, and only the gravity of the matter that was seemingly crushed out of existence appearing to remain.
+It is proposed in this model that any singularity consists of a solid core of quantum particles with no space-time intervening between the particles.
+Matter accreting on a singularity appears mathematically to disappear into a point, and only the gravity of the matter that was seemingly crushed out of existence appears to remain.
 The author posits that prior to the Big Bang, equations describing the universe cannot function due to the non-existence of expanded D-strings to impart space and time dimensions to the Big Bang singularity.
-When the first D-string expanded from the Big Bang singularity then the conditions of the D-string model are met for the universe to come into existence, i.e. both expanded D-strings (space-time) and fully contracted D-strings (matter) must be present and contiguous.
-The universe would appear mathematically to explode out of a point in space.
+When the first D-string expanded from the Big Bang singularity, then the conditions of the D-string model were met for the universe to come into existence, i.e. both expanded D-strings (space-time) and fully contracted D-strings (matter) must be present and contiguous.
+The universe would appear mathematically to have exploded out of a point in space.